Urban Wildlife Biodiversity Monitoring

 To date, the motion-activated field cameras have mainly detected medium- to large-sized mammals, as well as some birds.
 In 2012, researchers began opportunistically sampling arthropods (insects, spiders, etc.) found within the metal security cases that house the cameras.
 Habitat type, urbanization, tree species, and season all may have an effect on which arthropod species occupy these security cases.

 To further understanding of wildlife communities, Urban Wildlife Institute (UWI) researchers have also set up a number of acoustic monitors at a subset of biodiversity monitoring project sites.
 Acoustic monitors allow researchers to identify bird and bat species at a site based on their calls.
 These sampling methods will help researchers at the Urban Wildlife Institute generate a greater understanding of how land-use and habitat fragmentation can affect wildlife populations.

 The Urban Wildlife Biodiversity Monitoring Project has expanded beyond Chicago.
 In 2016, UWI began partnering with ecologists and educators around the world to form the Urban Wildlife Information Network (UWIN).
 Using methods developed at Lincoln Park Zoo, UWIN partners monitor urban wildlife in a coordinated effort to understand how species respond to urbanization more broadly.

 Valuable Knowledge for Conservation

-Knowing where Chicago’s urban wildlife will help support conservation efforts.
-This knowledge will pave the way for future studies on the behavior and ecology of specific urban species, helping stakeholders to better manage wildlife conflict.
+Knowing the location and behavior of Chicago’s urban wildlife will help support conservation efforts.
+This knowledge will pave the way for future ecological studies of specific urban species, helping stakeholders to better manage wildlife conflict.